uelquis/uelquis/README.md

   - I'm a Frontend Developer from Brazil
   - I've never written commercial code
-  - Still learning backend stuff
+  - Like to learn new things

 ### 🔮 Languages and Tools
 <div>